TurtleEngr/gitproj/README.md

 The main inspiration for this git-proj tool came from my desire to use git to version video projects.
 But video files are HUGE, yet they don't change much.
-Since most video files are rendered from files that do not change, it is only important to version the video editor's file, so that you can recreate a particular video file version.
+Since most video files are rendered from video editing tools, it is only important to version the video editor files, so that you can recreate a particular video file.
 Since rendering takes time you will want to save the rendered files.
 But there is usually no need to save every rendered version.

 Currently this tool only supports git and large files on a local system.
 The "remotes" can be setup on mounted drives, and they can be